 - Light bulbs and other sources of artificial lighting (LED bulbs are the main culprits).

-Sunlight is a healthy source of natural blue light and it is beneficial to be exposed to blue light during the hours of the day that we can be exposed through the sun.
-It is impossible to receive improper blue light exposure from the sun, as blue light from the sun naturally signals correct circadian rhythms.
+Sunlight is a healthy source of natural blue light and it’s beneficial to be exposed to blue light during the hours of the day (when there’s sunlight around).

-Since recent studies have come out about the effect blue light from phones and screens has on our sleep quality, more people are now aware about not looking at a screen before going to bed, which is great.
-However further research has shown that indoor lightbulbs, particularly LED bulbs, may pose even more of a problem.
+With more and more studies being released about the impacts blue light has on our sleep quality, more people are now aware about restricting screen-time before bed, which is wonderful!
+However, further research has shown that indoor lightbulbs, particularly LED bulbs, may also be posing a problem.

-As red light does not reduce melatonin levels like blue light does, it is a much better option to use as a light source at night.
-Blue light blocking glasses, which block out most blue light, are another alternative option for avoiding blue light at night.
-It helps address room lighting, as well as exposure to blue light from your phone, tablet, and computer.
+As red light does not reduce melatonin levels like blue light, it’s a much better option to use as a light source in the evening.
+Blue light blocking glasses, which block out most blue light, are another alternative for avoiding blue light at night.
+They aid in blocking out room lighting, as well as exposure to blue light from your phone, tablet, and computer.

-How to Use Blue Light to Your Advantage
+How to Use Blue Light to Optimise Health

-Timing your exposure to blue light throughout the day can make all the difference.
-Avoiding blue light altogether would be just as harmful (if not more so) to your health than blue light exposure at night.
-But understanding how light affects the circadian rhythm in the body enables us to use blue light to improve our health.
+Timing your exposure to blue light throughout the day can make a huge difference.
+If we were to avoid blue light altogether it would be just as harmful (if not more so) to our health than just being exposed to blue light at night.
+Here are a few ways to use blue light to improve our health:

-- Blue light is essential during the day and it is important that you expose yourself to natural sources of it daily to aid in the proper functioning of the body’s natural circadian rhythms.
+- Blue light is essential during the day and it’s important that you expose yourself to natural sources of it daily to aid in proper functioning of the body’s natural circadian rhythm.

-- As blue light suppresses melatonin at night, it’s a good idea to avoid blue light for 2 hours before going to bed.
+- As blue light suppresses melatonin at night, it’s recommended that you avoid blue light for 2 hours before going to bed.
 This can be done by avoiding screens and bright light in the home, and wearing blue light blocking glasses after sunset.
-TIP: this is a good, inexpensive pair of blue-light blocking glasses if you’re looking for one to use.

-- Remove sources of artificial light (night lights, alarm clocks, lamps, etc.) in sleep areas.
+- Remove sources of artificial light (such as night lights, alarm clocks, lamps, etc.) in sleep areas.

 What is Blue Light?.
 BluTech.
 Retrieved from http://blutechlenses.com/blog/blue-light/what-is-blue-light/